icwells/compOncDB/README.md

 	parse			Parse and organize records for upload to the comparative oncology database.
 	upload			Upload data to the database.
 	update			Update or delete existing records from the database.
-	extract			Extract data from the database and perform optional analyses.
+	extract			Extract data from the database and perform optional analyses or searches.
-	search			Searches database for matches to given term.

 ### Commands